dsmsuite/dsmsuite.github.io/user_guide_cpp.md

 > When building VC++ projects using Visual Studio selecting the Visual Studio analyzers gives more reliable results,
 > because the actual include paths used during building are used.

+### Merging source and header files

+A C++ module consists in most cases of a header and a source file.
+In many cases externally visible header files are located in a different directory the private header files or source files.
+For proper analysis it is better to merge them to a single location in the DSM.
+Three strategies are possible:
+* **No merge**: The model is unchanged.
+* **Move header file**: The header file is move next to the source file with an identical name.
+* **Move header file directory**: Entire header file directory contents is moved to a source file directory based on a configurable naming rule.

 ## Pre requisites
 * None